martinklepsch/martinklepsch.org/content/posts/2025-02-06-one-shot-babashka-scripts.md

 date-published: 2025-02-05T23:18:12.514Z
 uuid: 813135fb-d709-4fbd-8fbd-a3ce33091b69
 ---
-Like everyone I've been exploring AI tools and reading Simon Willisons excellent blog I discovered [how he uses LLMs to generate CLI scripts](https://simonwillison.net/2024/Dec/19/one-shot-python-tools/).
+Like everyone I've been exploring AI tools and reading Simon Willisons excellent blog I discovered [how he uses LLMs to generate one-off Python tools](https://simonwillison.net/2024/Dec/19/one-shot-python-tools/).

-In this post I'm gonna share a bit more about how I generate babashka scripts in similar ways.
+In this post I'm gonna share a bit more about how I generate Babashka scripts in similar ways.

 ## It's all in the context